 If you are interested, click below to visit our Volunteer page.

 The Hillsboro Historical Society Board of Directors meets the first Saturday of every month.
-We meet at the Hillsboro Community Center Library Reading Room at 9:00 a.m.
+We meet in the Black Range Museum Research Room at 9:00 a.m.

 Meetings are open to members.
 If you would like to have time on the agenda, please send details to our email: